Whale Watching and Swimming in ‘Eua

 Whale tours last approximately four hours with one tour operating per day.
 The team take safety seriously, so do inform them if you have any issue with swimming in the open water.
-They have all the expected safety gear on-board and include all of the snorkelling gear, such as wetsuits, fins, masks and snorkels.
+They have all the expected safety gear on board and include all of the snorkelling gear, such as wetsuits, fins, masks and snorkels.

 Snacks and bottled water are included in the tour, while lunch at Ovava Tree Lodge will be included when you return to land.
 Transfers from Ovava Tree Lodge are also included.
 Video and photo packages are available.

-Blue Water Explorer
+[UPDATE] Blue Water Retreat

-Also going by the name “Whale Dive Tonga”, Blue Water Explorer offers multi-day ‘Eua whale swim packages.
+Also going by the name “Whale Dive Tonga”, Blue Water Retreat offers multi-day ‘Eua whale swim packages.
 Their ‘Eua Whale Swim package is a seven-day package, utilising the best five days for whale swimming (and, of course, avoiding Sundays due to Tongan law).